 It was midnight in Kyōto, I was sitting in the lounge of my accommodation and was fed up.
 It had been raining since my visit to Nikkō.
 I had planned to spend five days in Kyōto and Osaka, but that plan didn’t make much sense anymore.
 Especially since the friendly Japanese man next to me had just explained what was going on: Typhoon Lan had been upgraded to a Super Typhoon and would hit Osaka on its way to Tokyo over the next few days.
 Kyōto is practically next to Osaka.
 The forecast mentioned wind speeds of up to 130 kilometers per hour, and even if it didn’t get that bad, the rain would stay.

 The day before I had already fled to Okayama (220 kilometers to the south-west) for a day using the Shinkansen, and had thereby learned how much of a difference a rather small change of location can make in such cases.
 It was not only calm there, but even almost cloudless.
-So I could continue to waste my time in Kyōto, or go somewhere else and try to come back later.
+So I could continue wasting my time in Kyōto, or go somewhere else and try to come back later.
 Another look at the weather forecast, and the destination was clear: Fukuoka (福岡市), a small city the size of Munich or Barcelona in the very southwest.
 I had only read about Fukuoka a couple of times, I hadn’t planned to go there, but of all places within reach it seemed to be the one with the best weather forecast.

 “Super Typhoon?
 What Super Typhoon?”

 Even though the wind was too weak at first to blow the ball away, the waves came dangerously close to the pitch already.
 What do the Japanese do in such a case?
-Exactly, give the safety personnel some shovels and buckets and turn them into dam constructors!
+Exactly, give the safety personnel some shovels and buckets and turn them into dam constructors.

-The Kushida Shrine (櫛田神社)
+Kushida Shrine (櫛田神社)

 Lucky once again: On October 23rd and 24th, 2017, the Hakata Okunchi Festival took place.
 A mobile shrine is carried through the district, there is a sumo competition and much more.
-But the most beautiful was the illumination of the shrine with thousands of candles 🙂
+But the most beautiful thing was the illumination of the shrine with thousands of candles 🙂

 Off to the Red Light District…

-Fūzoku (風俗, prostitution) has been banned since 1956, but there are so many loopholes and exceptions that the annual turnover of the industry is estimated at over 20 billion US-$.
+Fūzoku (風俗, prostitution) has been banned since 1956, but there are so many loopholes and exceptions in the laws that the annual turnover of the industry is estimated at over 20 billion US-$.
 There are so many cafes, nightclubs, and other amusement establishments in Nakasu that it’s often hard to imagine how all the facilities advertised on the neon signs are supposed to fit into the same floor of a single building…

 “Halloween crepe” with pumpkin, chocolate cake and some undefinable purple sauce, anyone?
 At only 420 Yen (about 3.20 Euros) it was even quite affordable 😉